 The analysis of the character of the interaction between substrate and structural factor in the systems of different types - physical, social, linguistic, see in this chapter below and in sec.
-4.1 'Conjunction of Systems in a System Hierarchy' - brought us to a reasonable assumption that
+4.1 'Conjunction of Systems in a System Hierarchy' - brought us to a reasonable assumption that and information in the Nature20, but also between the substrate and the structural factor of any system - physical, social, communicative, etc. - based on a stochastic process.

-The Principle of Least Resources Consumption is relation-control-information and regulates not only the process of interaction between matter and information in the Nature19, but also between the substrate and the structural factor of any system - physical, social, communicative, etc. - based on a stochastic process.
+The Principle of Least Resources Consumption is relation-control-information (i.e. enmorfía of relation) and regulates not only the process of interaction between matter

 What does the term 'resource' mean in this context?
-The 'resource' of a system is its internal capacity / the ability of the system to change its state or, equivalently, it is 'the residual information value' of the current state of the system20.
-The more decisions a system can make at a transition into its other state, the higher the 'residual information value' of the system is.
+The 'resource' of a system is its internal capacity / the ability of the system to change its state or, equivalently, it is 'the residual information value' of the current state of the system21.
+The more decisions a system can make at a transition into its other given state, the higher the 'residual information value' of the system is.
 The amount of such decisions is product of 'the number of steps on the way into other state' into 'the number of alternative decisions/opportunities at each such step'.